 In addition to providing support for visiting scholars and participants in its summer programs, the Hong Kierkegaard Library maintains a quiet and open study space, individual offices, public computers for student use, and a 20,000 volume collection of the writings and ideas of Søren Kierkegaard.
 Our staff and student workers are available to help facilitate student research and help navigate the collection.
 Sometimes there’s even coffee available in the lounge.

 Our summer program for young scholars accepts applications from undergraduate students and is an excellent opportunity for education and scholarship.
 Additionally, the CURI program offers an invaluable opportunity for collaborative research between faculty and students.

+Where to start?
 Kierkegaard’s Ten Greatest Works

 Why is a top ten list necessary for an obscure Danish philosopher?
 Although Kierkegaard may not be a common household name, or as popular as Kant and Hegel, he was a prolific writer and left a great impact.
 Words such as “angst” and “leap of faith” which are often used in the English speech can be attributed to no one else other than Kierkegaard.
 In his short lifespan of 42 years, he managed to write 30 books, a dissertation, a collection of essays, and a literary review, and eight gargantuan volumes of journals/letters.
 With no exception to the quality of his work, his influence does not go unnoticed and still to this day affects the lives of many.
 For these reasons, we have taken the liberty to compile ten of his greatest works.